matter-labs/zksync/docs/js-sdk.md

 const syncWallet = await SyncWallet.fromEthWallet(ethWallet, syncProvider, ethProxy);
 ```

-## Moving funds from ethereum to Sync
+## Moving funds from ethereum to the Sync network

 We are going do deposit some funds from our ethereum wallet into sync account.
 For that we should create specific ethereum transaction.
 We can create this transaction using `depositFromETH` function.